ElisaGabriela/Direct-graph/README.md

-# Direct Graph: Building a network with wikipedia
+# Directed Graph: Building a network with wikipedia

 Grupo: